 I am deeply concerned.
 As a retired pastor and pro-life activist for over 40 years, I feel compelled to respond to President Trump’s new position on abortion and related life issues.
-In what follows I will largely address my brothers and sisters in Christ, but also all Americans who cherish our great experiment—that we should live together as one nation under God.
+In what follows I will largely address my brothers and sisters in Christ, but also all Americans who cherish our great experiment—that we should live together as one nation under the laws of nature and nature’s God.

 What exactly did President Trump say?
 In essence, it was this: “In the Dobbs decision, the SCOTUS got it right.
 The justices saw that the Constitution says nothing about abortion.
 Therefore, in accordance with the 10th Amendment, they sent this matter back to the states.
 And I myself believe that’s where we should leave it.”